deathaplenty/Auramance/skills/utility/survival.md

 - Level 3: Simple Snare traps; food safety
 - Level 4: Safely traverse thorned plants
 - Level 5: Pit traps
-- Level 10: As long as there is food to be harvested in the area, this character will always succeed in feeding the party.

 ## Related Checks